eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/dom.md

 Follow these screenshots to play with an element live in the browser.
 With javascript, we can make HTML dance!
 ![](./dom1.png)

+Note that we changed the `textContent` of `temp1` to 'wow', and this changed it in the HTML!

 ![](./dom2.png)

 ## `document`